SP5320/business-colab-platform/README.md

 ## Frontend
-The frontend of CollabConnect is built using React.
+The frontend of this platform is built using React.

 ### Repository
 [Frontend Repository](https://github.com/kparekh21/poc-contact-app)